 What Does Being Single And Lonely Really Feel Like?

-Let’s be honest: a relationship isn’t going to solve all of the problems you have in your life, but it might make you feel less lonely.
+Let’s be honest: a relationship isn’t going to solve all of the problems you have in your life — and finding a kindred spirit, soulmate, or twin flame won’t suddenly make everything “better” — but it might make you feel less lonely.

 Unfortunately, the painful realities of single loneliness are rarely discussed.